 Find Out About the Life of Marie Curie

 The Maria Sklodowska-Curie Museum is dedicated to the life of Marie Curie.
 She is a woman most noted for her discovery of polonium and radium, winning her two Nobel prizes in physics and chemistry.

 Although a lot of items were destroyed during the war, many personal items belonging to the scientist are available to view in this museum.

 Looking for affordable accommodations during your visit to Poland’s capital?
 Here are three of the best hostels in Warsaw!

-- Hipstel Hostel in Warsaw – Located in the heart of Warsaw, this hostel offers guests 12 unique rooms decorated by young artists from the locatl Academy of Fine Arts.
+Hipstel Hostel in Warsaw – Located in the heart of Warsaw, this hostel offers guests 12 unique rooms decorated by young artists from the local Academy of Fine Arts.
 With a plethora of attractions, shops, and restaurants nearby you will have plenty of entertainment options within walking distance.
-If you can’t bring yourself to leave the property after a long day out and about, the hostel offers guests cable TV, a playstation, and board games to keep you busy.
-For more information, independent reviews, or to book Hipstel Hostel in Warsaw click here.
+If you can’t bring yourself to leave the property after a long day out and about, the hostel offers guests cable TV, a Playstation, and board games to keep you busy.

-- Mish Mash Old Town Hostel in Warsaw – Located in a quiet section of Old Town in a freshly renovated beautiful old building, Mish Mash Old Town Hostel is one of the best hostels in Warsaw.
+Mish Mash Old Town Hostel in Warsaw – Located in a quiet section of Old Town in a freshly renovated beautiful old building, Mish Mash Old Town Hostel is one of the best hostels in Warsaw.
 Loads of fantastic restaurants, cafes, and shops surround the hostel, and the infamous Mermaid Statue is a mere 100 meters away.
 Guests have a kitchen, private bathrooms, and a flat-screen TV with cable channels at their disposal to make their stay super enjoyable and comfortable.
-For more information, independent reviews, or to book Mish Mash Old Town Hostel click here.

 Like This Article?
 Pin It!